Purpose and Objectives:

 - Problem solving process

 - Conversational types and options

 - Process for facilitating the definition of roles

 - Process for facilitating development of a purpose statement

 - The role of the challenger, supporter, observer and mover

-- The danger of assumptions and interpretations
+- A closer look at assumptions and interpretations

 - Team development curve

 - Harnessing collective thinking